mitchas/VueFirebase/README.md

  * Do not overwrite index.html
  * Do not overwrite storage.rules

-### Firebase Secrets
+### Environment Variables
+Fill in your VUE_APP_BASE_URL and VUE_APP_BASE_PATH in `.env` and `.env.production`.
+The base URL should be the bare URL it'll be hosted at (ie https://example.com - no trailing slash) and the base path should be the path at the URL (ie /app if it'll be at example.com/app).
+For the root, leave it at /.

-Get your Firebase secrets from the Firebase console and fill them in on `.env` and `.env.production`.
+Get your Firebase secrets from the Firebase console and fill them in as well.
 The production secrets will be used when building if you want to use a separate database for testing.

 **Don't commit your secrets to git!!!**

 Rename or copy your environment variable files to `.env.local` and `.env.production.local` to prevent that from happening.
 Git will ignore `.local` files.